The Business of Science Conference 2022

 About The Business of Science Conference

 Science and the commercialisation of science continue to be fundamental to the economic growth of the UK and its economy.
-Following previous successful years in Manchester (2016 & 2017), Liverpool (2018) and Leeds (2019), the Business of Science conference will be moving to Birmingham in 2020 to highlight that City and the wider region’s successful role in the development of ground-breaking science, innovation and invention.
+Following previous successful years in Manchester (2016 & 2017), Liverpool (2018), Leeds (2019) and Birmingham (2021), the Business of Science conference will be moving to Edinburgh in 2022 to highlight that City and Scotland’s wider and successful role in the development of ground-breaking science, innovation and invention.